A. Griffith, Jr.

 decade.
 They started in 1969 and, as one spanning sample,

 Willson was front-row center at Emile's final fight in Madison

 Square Garden (but not final fight) in 1977 against a boxer

 Bi the way, Emile won!
 His other three fights (not at MSG)

 later that year were all humbling losses.
-Williamson, among many
+Willson, among many

 loyal others, were very concerned about Emile's well-being now and for

 the future.
 The

 EAG & WLH relationship was on/off based mostly